ethnh/ethnh/README.md

 # Values

-Here is the updated table including the requested terms, along with translations into **Polish** and the other languages:

 | **English**              | **Spanish**             | **Mandarin Chinese**       | **Dutch**              | **Russian**                   | **French**               | **German**              | **Turkish**             | **Portuguese**          | **Japanese**             | **Polish**              |
 |---------------------------|-------------------------|----------------------------|------------------------|-------------------------------|--------------------------|-------------------------|-------------------------|-------------------------|--------------------------|-------------------------|